Ham and Bean Soup With Dumplings: Grandma's Fart Soup Recipe

 - 2 1/2 cups water

 - Mix all ingredients: water, flour, eggs, salt and pepper, until well blended.
-Dough will be thick and sticky.
+The dough will be thick and sticky.
 Add a little more flour or water depending on the consistency.

 - Bring a pot of water to a boil.